crvouga/quiz-maker/readme.md

 # Learning Tool

-This an example learning tool app.
+This is an example learning tool app.
 It's meant to interop with a LMS (like Canvas or Blackboard) using LTI 1.3

 ![Image](/docs/high-level.png)